EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 Flats or maisonettes No householder PD rights; planning permission likely required Submit a planning application; consult the freeholder or management company

-When Planning Permission Is Required
+Compliance Requirements — When Planning Permission Applies

 Several property designations and circumstances remove or restrict householder permitted development rights, making a formal planning application necessary before EWI can be installed.
 Identifying which category applies to the property at the earliest stage of the project prevents delays, abortive material orders, and the risk of enforcement proceedings after installation.